-To do so successfully, healthcare marketers need technology that facilitates the creation of personalized messaging and automated engagement efforts.
-Marketing technology can help teams create integrated, omnichannel campaigns by incorporating analytics, strategy, and creativity.
-It also provides insights into customer data, giving healthcare marketers the tools to keep up with their evolving customer base.
-With these solutions, healthcare marketers can deliver consistent, timely, and relevant messages that acquire, retain, and engage patients.
+This is no easy task – and to successfully complete this task, healthcare marketers need the right technology.
+Technology that facilitates the creation of personalized messaging and automated engagement efforts.
+Technology that helps teams create integrated, omnichannel campaigns by incorporating analytics, strategy, and creativity.
+Technology that provides insights into customer data, giving healthcare marketers the tools to keep up with their evolving customer base.

 The Perfect Customer Experience

-The perfect customer experience is a set of interactions that consistently exceed the needs and expectations of a customer.
-As a result, that customer is more likely to become an advocate for the health system.
-Ultimately, superior customer experiences can generate more referrals, improve retention rates, and increase profitable growth for the healthcare organization.
+The perfect customer experience is a set of interactions that consistently exceed the needs and expectations of a patient.
+As a result, that patient is more likely to become an advocate for the health system, generating more referrals, improving retention rates, and increasing profitable growth for the entire healthcare organization.

-That being said, it’s important to remember that no customer journey looks exactly the same; every patient has unique needs, receives specialized treatment, and follows a personalized retention program, which will result in a distinctive journey.
+Each stage must be addressed in order to create that truly great experience.
+Additionally, it’s important to note, no customer journey looks exactly the same; every patient has unique needs, receives specialized treatment, and follows a personalized retention program, which will result in a distinctive journey.

-Customer journey mapping helps the organization understand what customers experience when interacting with the healthcare system, from awareness to encounter to discharge to retention.
-Mapping the customer journey also helps identify potential gaps in the customer experience, as well as operations.
+Customer journey mapping helps an organization understand what customers experience when interacting with the healthcare system, from awareness to encounter to discharge to retention.
+Mapping the customer journey helps health systems anticipate a patient’s next action, while also identifying potential gaps in the customer experience and the hospital’s operations.
 This way, marketers can work with operations to “plug the leaks”.

 A customer may have contact with several different departments throughout their care, so it is the healthcare marketer’s job to open communication between these departments and streamline the customer experience.
-This includes identifying areas for improved communication, from sending reminders and best practices pre-clinical encounter, to guiding patients through recovery with prescribed post-care follow-ups, to ongoing preventative nurturing and cross-selling.
+This includes identifying areas for improved communication – from sending reminders and best practices before a clinical encounter, to guiding patients through recovery with prescribed post-care follow-ups, to ongoing preventative nurturing and cross-selling.

-Intimacy is also essential to the perfect customer experience; relevant and personalized messaging is vital.
+Intimacy is essential to creating a great patient experience; relevant and personalized messaging is vital.
 With the use of customer journey maps and marketing technology, healthcare marketers have the flexibility to create what feels like deeply personalized communication plans at scale: right customer, right message, right time.

 Let’s look at an example of a perfect (or as close to perfect as possible) healthcare customer experience: